The doctor who delivered my baby missed the warning signs of a baby in distress.

 Actions have consequences.
 When medical providers deviate from the standard of care, they put their patients at risk of injury.
 Many types of birth injuries are caused by medical providers who aren’t watching for the warning signs of a birth injury.
 By following the standard of care and acting in a timely manner, many birth injuries can be prevented.

-Medical malpractice cases start with an investigation into what happened to cause the birth injury and why.
-Here are some of the most common types of birth injuries caused by medical negligence include:
+Medical malpractice cases typically start with an investigation into what happened to cause the birth injury and why.
+Common types of birth injuries caused by medical negligence include:

 - Nerve damage (e.g. Klumpke’s Palsy, where the hand takes on a claw-like shape)

 - Infections (e.g. anemia, folic acid deficiency or spina bifida)